Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 and

-The SM particles are assumed to be in kinetic equilibrium. $\rho^{\rm eq}$ is the equilibrium density matrix, $\rho_N$ and $\rho_{\bar{N}}$ correspond to `particles' and `antiparticles' defined in terms of the $N_{i}$ helicities, $H$ is the dispersive part of the finite temperature effective Hamiltonian, $\Gamma_N$, $\Gamma_L^{\alpha}$, and $\tilde{\Gamma}_L^{\alpha}$ are rates accounting for various scattering processes (see Sec.~\ref{sec:theoryLG}), and $\alpha = e,\mu,\tau$ labels the lepton flavour.
-The equations describe thermal sterile neutrino production, oscillations, freeze-out and decay, and have been refined and extended in \cite{Ghiglieri:2017gjz,Bodeker:2019rvr,Hernandez:2015wna,Hernandez:2016kel}.
-Above the sphaleron freeze-out temperature $ T _ { \rm EW } \sim 130 $ GeV, a lepton asymmetry, partially concerted to a baryon asymmetry, is generated in CP-violating oscillations of the sterile neutrinos which are thermally produced but do not all equilibrate.
-With decreasing temperature the oscillations become more and more rapid.
+The SM particles are assumed to be in kinetic equilibrium. $\rho^{\rm eq}$ is the equilibrium density matrix, $\rho_N$ and $\rho_{\bar{N}}$ correspond to ``particles'' and ``antiparticles'' defined in terms of the $N_{i}$ helicities, $H$ is the dispersive part of the finite-temperature effective Hamiltonian, $\Gamma_N$, $\Gamma_L^{\alpha}$, and $\tilde{\Gamma}_L^{\alpha}$ are rates accounting for various scattering processes (see Sec.~\ref{sec:theoryLG}), and $\alpha = e,\mu$, and $\tau$ labels the lepton flavor.
+The equations describe thermal sterile-neutrino production, oscillations, freeze-out, and decay and were refined and extended by \citet{Hernandez:2015wna,Hernandez:2016kel}, \citet{Ghiglieri:2017gjz}, and \citet*{Bodeker:2019rvr}.
+Above the sphaleron freeze-out temperature $ T _ { \rm EW } \sim 130 $ GeV, a lepton asymmetry, partially concerted to a baryon asymmetry, is generated in $CP$-violating oscillations of the sterile neutrinos that are thermally produced but do not all equilibrate.
+With decreasing temperature the oscillations become increasingly rapid.
 Eventually the off-diagonal elements of the density matrix effectively vanish in the mass basis, and the oscillations come to an end.
-Below $ T _ { \rm EW } $ the baryon asymmetry is frozen, while lepton number still continues to evolve.
+Below $ T _ { \rm EW } $ the baryon asymmetry is frozen, while the lepton number continues to evolve.